patrick-kidger/equinox/docs/pattern.md

     def another_method(self):
         pass
 ```
 We didn't discuss it above, but we do ban things like this as well.
-(And `strict=True` will prevent this.)
 The reason is to simplify things when writing something like:
 ```python
 def add(x: ConcreteArray, y: ConcreteArray) -> ConcreteArray:
     ...